MedentzidisCharalampos/Binary-Classification-on-Structured-Data/README.md

  We use the PetFinder dataset (https://www.kaggle.com/c/petfinder-adoption-prediction).Each row describes a pet, and each column describes an attribute.
 We use this information to predict if the pet will be adopted.

  # Data Preprocessing
-The Keras preprocessing layers API allows you to build Keras-native input processing pipelines.
-1. Normalization - Feature-wise normalization of the data.
-2. CategoryEncoding - Category encoding layer.
-3. StringLookup - Maps strings from a vocabulary to integer indices.
-4. IntegerLookup - Maps integers from a vocabulary to integer indices.

 1. Numeric columns:
  For each of the Numeric feature, we use a Normalization() layer to make sure the mean of each feature is 0 and its standard deviation is 1.
 2. Categorical columns: